- To satisfy both the above obligations, the college has adopted the following:

 - To be provided copies of references and evaluations obtained with an expectation that confidentiality will be maintained.

 - All file cabinets containing official personnel files are locked.
-The Director of Human Resources is charged with responsibility for the security of the files.
+The Executive Director of Human Resources is charged with responsibility for the security of the files.

-Other personnel information or duplicates of information in official files may be unofficially maintained in the files of respective Cabinet-level supervisors, division heads, department heads, or directors, who are charged with the responsibility for the security of the files.
+Other personnel information or duplicates of information in official files may be unofficially maintained in the files of respective Cabinet-level supervisors, division heads, department heads or directors who are charged with the responsibility for the security of the files.